-We were not engaged to and did not conduct an audit of the City of Martensdale, the objective of which is the expression of opinions on the City's financial statements.
-Accordingly, we do not express opinions on the City's financial statements.
+These agreed upon procedures do not constitute an audit of financial statements or any part thereof, the objective of which is the expression of an opinion on the financial statements or a part thereof.
 Had we performed additional procedures, or had we performed an audit of the City of Martensdale, additional matters might have come to our attention that would have been reported to you.